Teen Vogue Tweets 'Welcome to Marx!'

 “You may have come across communist memes on social media,” begins the 2018 Teen Vogue piece.
 “The man, the meme, the legend behind this trend is Karl Marx, who developed the theory of communism, which advocates for workers’ control over their labor (instead of their bosses).”

-But of course, anyone who has studied communism understands that the results of the ideology being put into practice isn’t what anyone in good conscious would refer to as “workers’ control over their labor,” but rather, a worldwide death toll or roughly 100 million.
+But of course, anyone who has studied communism understands that the results of the ideology being put into practice isn’t what anyone in good conscience would refer to as “workers’ control over their labor,” but rather, a worldwide death toll of roughly 100 million.

 welcome to marx! https://t.co/VMJZasQyot